 By any standard, Russell led an enormously full life.
 In addition to his ground-breaking intellectual work in logic and analytic philosophy, he involved himself for much of his life in politics.
-As early as 1904 he spoke out frequently in favour of internationalism and in 1907 he ran for Parliament.
+As early as 1904 he spoke out frequently in favour of internationalism and in 1907 he ran unsuccessfully for Parliament.
 Although he stood as an independent, he endorsed the full 1907 Liberal platform.
 He also advocated extending the franchise to women, provided that such radical political change was introduced only through constitutional means (Wood 1957, 71).
-Three years later he published Anti-Suffragist Anxieties (1910).
+Three years later he published his Anti-Suffragist Anxieties (1910).

 With the outbreak of World War I, Russell became involved in anti-war activities and in 1916 he was fined 100 pounds for authoring an anti-war pamphlet.
 Because of his conviction, he was dismissed from his post at Trinity College, Cambridge (Hardy 1942).
 Two years later, he was convicted a second time, this time for suggesting that American troops might be used to intimidate strikers in Britain (Clark 1975, 337–339).
 The result was five months in Brixton Prison as prisoner No. 2917 (Clark 1975).
 In 1922 and 1923 Russell ran twice more for Parliament, again unsuccessfully, and together with his second wife, Dora, he founded an experimental school that they operated during the late 1920s and early 1930s (Russell 1926 and Park 1963).
 Perhaps not surprisingly, some of Russell’s more radical activities – including his advocacy of post-Victorian sexual practices – were linked in many people’s minds to his atheism, made famous in part by his 1948 BBC debate with the Jesuit philosopher Frederick Copleston over the existence of God.